epsylon/ufonet/README.md

   UFONet - is a tool designed to launch DDoS attacks against a target, using 'Open Redirect' vectors on third party web applications, like botnet.

-  See this links for more info:
+  See these links for more info:

    - CWE-601:Open Redirect:
      http://cwe.mitre.org/data/definitions/601.html